 Returns are applied in the following order as mandated under that methodology: federal student loans; federal PLUS loans; federal grants.

 Part of determining a student’s eligibility is calculating the percentage of the semester the student completed.
 The formula used to calculate this percentage is:

 Number of calendar days completed in the period

 Total number of calendar days in the period

-Returning aid using the federal return of funds formula may cause a student to have outstanding charges on her or his Hampshire student accounts that the student and family will be responsible for paying.
+Returning aid using the federal return of funds formula may cause a student to have outstanding charges on the student’s college bill that the student or the student’s family will be responsible for paying.

 Your Student Aid Report (SAR) will notify you if you have been selected by the U.S. Department of Education for the process known as verification.
 Hampshire College may also select you for the verification process.
 The U.S. Department of Education may select a student based on certain information provided on the FAFSA, or it could be a random selection.
 Hampshire College may select a student because of inconsistent or conflicting information.